 How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 Borax or sodium borate is an effective weapon for ant control.
-You can easily purchase commercial ant control products based on borax ant baits, gels, traps, granules, and more.
+You can easily purchase commercial borax-based ant baits, gels, traps, granules and more.
 Borax can be also used to prepare DIY liquid ant killer, baits, or traps by using simple ingredients from your kitchen cabinet.

 In the following section, we have provided a complete guide about borax for ant control.
 This includes methods for preparing natural borax ant killers at home and our recommendations on commercial ant killers based on borax.
 Let’s start!